nclespaul/liri-node-app/README.md

       * Song Name
       * Spotify URL to preview the song
       * Album Name
-    * If no movie name is chosen, the script queries "I Want it That Way" by default
+    * If no song name is chosen, the script queries "The Sign" by Ace of Base by default

   * `movie-this`
     * Command: "node liri.js movie-this `<movie name>`" - Queries the OMD Database and returns the following information: